Volunteers vs. Owls: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Tennessee vs. Florida Atlantic: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The No. 4 Tennessee Volunteers (25-10) and the No. 9 Florida Atlantic Owls (33-3) will meet on Thursday to compete for a spot in the Elite Eight of the NCAA Tournament.
-Tennessee is favored by 5.5 points in the Sweet 16 matchup, which starts at 9:00 PM on TBS.
-The matchup has an over/under set at 131.5 points.
+A Sweet 16 battle features the No. 4 seed Tennessee Volunteers (25-10) and the No. 9 seed Florida Atlantic Owls (33-3) squaring off with a place in the East Region bracket final on the line on Thursday at Madison Square Garden.
+Tennessee is a 5.5-point favorite in the NCAA Tournament matchup, which tips off at 9:00 PM on TBS.
+The over/under is 131.5 for the matchup.

 Tennessee vs. Florida Atlantic Odds & Info